Acre, Israel: Iron Age

+Classical Age

-Persian period and classical-Greek antiquity
+Persian period

 Acre served as a major port of the Persian Empire, with Strabo noting its importance in campaigns against the Egyptians.
-According to Strabo and Diodurus Siculus, Cambyses II attacked Egypt after massing a huge army on the plains near the city of Acre.
+According to Strabo and Diodorus Siculus, Cambyses II attacked Egypt after massing a huge army on the plains near the city of Acre.
 The Persians expanded the town westward and probably improved its harbor and defenses.
 In December 2018, archaeologists digging at the site of Tell Keisan in Acre unearthed the remains of a Persian military outpost that might have played a role in the successful 525 BC Achaemenid invasion of Egypt.
 The city's industrial production continued into the late Persian era, with particularly expanded iron works.

+Hellenistic period

 The Persian-period fortifications at Tell Keisan were later heavily damaged during Alexander's fourth-century BC campaign to drive the Achaemenids out of the Levant.

 After Alexander's death, his main generals divided his empire among themselves.
 At first, the Egyptian Ptolemies held the land around Acre.
 Ptolemy II renamed the city Ptolemais in his own and his father's honour in the 260s BC.

 Antiochus III conquered the town for the Syrian Seleucids in 200 BC.
 In the late 170s or early 160s BC, Antiochus IV founded a Greek colony in the town, which he named Antioch after himself.

 About 165 BC Judas Maccabeus defeated the Seleucids in several battles in Galilee, and drove them into Ptolemais.
 About 153 BC Alexander Balas, son of Antiochus IV Epiphanes, contesting the Seleucid crown with Demetrius, seized the city, which opened its gates to him.
 Demetrius offered many bribes to the Maccabees to obtain Jewish support against his rival, including the revenues of Ptolemais for the benefit of the Temple in Jerusalem, but in vain.
 Jonathan Apphus threw in his lot with Alexander; Alexander and Demetrius met in battle and the latter was killed.
 In 150 BC Alexander received Jonathan with great honour in Ptolemais.
 Some years later, however, Tryphon, an officer of the Seleucid Empire, who had grown suspicious of the Maccabees, enticed Jonathan into Ptolemais and there treacherously took him prisoner.

 The city was captured by Alexander Jannaeus (ruled c.
 103–76 BC), Tigranes the Great (r.
 95–55 BC), and Cleopatra (r.
 51–30 BC).
 Here Herod the Great (r.
 37–4 BC) built a gymnasium.